damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] Robert/Jacob/COO: Create a [new dev.GitLab.org account](https://dev.gitlab.org/admin/users/new) and invite to the [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members) as a developer
 * [ ] Robert/Jacob/COO: @mention the new team member in this onboarding issue once their dev.gitlab.org account has been made.
 * [ ] Robert/Jacob/COO: Add to [Slack](https://gitlab.slack.com/admin)
-* [ ] People Ops: Give team member access to the GitLab availability calendar.
+* [ ] People Ops: Give team member access to the GitLab availability calendar
+* [ ] People Ops: Add new team member to the next monthly GitLab 101 call
 * [ ] People Ops: Invite to team meeting.
 * [ ] People Ops: reach out to the new team member to identify and order any necessary supplies/equipment.
 * [ ] People Ops: Assign buddy and explain to buddy what that means: "What it